Life & Times of Michael K: Plot summary

 Michael finds his way back to the farm but soon feels claustrophobic within the house.
 Therefore, he builds a shelter in the open where he is able to watch his garden.
 Rebels come out of the mountains and use his garden.
 Although Michael is angered by this he stays in hiding.
 Michael becomes malnourished and delirious again because he has not come out of hiding.
 He is found by some soldiers and is taken to a rehabilitation camp in Cape Town.
 It is here that Michael is identified as "CM," an abbreviation most likely signifying "colored male."

 At the rehabilitation camp, a doctor becomes interested in Michael.
-He finds Michael's simple nature extremely fascinating and finds him to be unfairly accused of aiding rebels.
+He finds Michael's simple nature fascinating and considers him to be unfairly accused of aiding the rebels.
 Michael becomes very sick and delirious because he refuses to eat.
 The doctor tries to understand Michael's stubborn ways while attempting to get Michael released.
 However, Michael escapes on his own.

 Upon his escape, Michael meets with a group of nomadic people who feed him and introduce him to a woman who has sex with him.
 He returns to the apartment where he and his mother lived in Cape Town, the same apartment and city he had tried to escape some time ago.
 Michael reflects on the garden he made in Prince Albert.

 Some commentators notice a connection between the character Michael K and the protagonist Josef K. in The Trial by Franz Kafka.
 The book also bears many references to Kafka, and it is believed, "K" is a tribute to Kafka.
 Comparisons have also been drawn between the novel and Heinrich von Kleist's novella Michael Kohlhaas, based upon the protagonist's name and similarities of plot, though it is often suggested that Coetzee's work is an antithetical response.